ProximaSF/Raspberry-Pi-Projects/Bash Commands.md

   - `sudo apt-get install packet_name` to install a package
   - `sudo apt-get -h` to a list of command for apt-get

+- `sudo raspi-config` to config RP stuff like VNC to allow RealVNC Viewer

+## Note:

+Raspberry Pi is based on <u>Debian distribution</u> Linux - hence `apt` when installing packages